-VI.CONCLUSION:
+V.CONCLUSION:

-The conventional energy sources, obtained from our environment, tend to exhaust with relative rapidity due to its irrational utilization by the humanity.
-Renewable energy offers a promising alternative source.
-Solar energy seems to be most attractive in present days.
 Power electronics applications requiring high-voltage high-power converters have been steadily growing in fields such as interfacing RES system, power quality, power systems control, adjustable speed drives, and uninterruptible power supplies (UPS), and co-generation.
 Most applications demand high voltage gain converters.
 Various converter topologies have been proposed in the literature, to improve performance, adapt to requirements and avoid proprietary technologies.
-This paper proposes the non-isolated high step-up industry applications, a novel high-voltage gain converter is introduced in this paper, which combines a quadratic boost converter with coupled inductor and diode-capacitor techniques.
+This paper proposes the non-isolated high step-up converter operating under closed loop system for industry applications.
+This proposed converter combines a quadratic boost converter with coupled inductor and diode-capacitor techniques for attaining high voltage values.
 A clamped-capacitor circuit is connected to the primary side of the coupled inductor, the voltage stress of the active switch is reduced greatly and the clamped capacitor also transfers the primary leakage energy to the output.
-At last same converter applied to grid connected system by using three level inverter topology and results are presented.